Yoshiyuki194/HelsinkiFullStackCourse/part-0/exercise-4.md

     deactivate server

     Note right of server: The server creates a new note object, and adds it to an array called notes.
-    Note right of browser: The browser renders the new note object on the page.
+    Note left of browser: The browser renders the new note object on the page.

 ```